BloxDev-Hub/BloxDev-Hub/docs/Articles/Scripting/More_on_Dictionaries.md

 Now here's another shocker:

-> *An object is really just another massive dictionary.*
+> *An instance is also another dictionary.*

 Yes!
-Using the same few demonstrations above, we can call the property of an object like as if it was part of a dictionary:
+Using the same few demonstrations above, we can access the property of an instance like as if it was part of a dictionary:

 ```lua
 print(workspace.Baseplate.Name)